Unhallowed Essence Grenades Demon Hunter Skills and Runes

 Grenadier is understandably a signature passive for grenade-based builds, bringing a 10% mutliplicative damage increase to the related skills and increasing their explosion radius by 20% — a bonus that is hard to quantify, but undeniable in effectiveness.
 For softcore players, it also brings an amusing on-death detonation that fully benefits from the grenade-related bonuses in the build.

 Cull the Weak is a Demon Hunter mainstay, bringing a multiplicative 20% damage increase against Slowed or Chilled enemies.
-You will easily reap the benefits of this passive with the help of the Caltrops and Bladed Armor slows.
+You will easily reap the benefits of this passive with the help of the Bladed Armor slows.

 Similarly to the active skills, you will take a duo of defensive passive skills during Greater Rift progression.
 Numbing Traps will reduce the damage potential of enemies by a quarter pretty much constantly, considering you skill setup.
 You will solidify your protection with a second life passive, Awareness — on a decent 60-second cooldown, it will spare you the death screen, and is coupled with a brief window of safety and life regeneration when triggered.